hasti2c/csc207-event-management-app/phase2/Features and Design Patterns.md

 ## List of features added:

 - Ability for users to message other users and admins.
 They can also view their inbox.
-- Ability for admins to send an announcement.Adding / Removing Friends.
+- Ability for admins to send an announcement.
+- Admins have a shared inbox where they can see all messages sent to admin
+- Adding / Removing Friends.
 - Ability for admin to make a user an admin.
 - Ability to create new Templates within the system.
 - Ability to edit existing Templates within the system.